lpod/lpod-docs/level1-manifest.rst

    manifest.set_entry('Pictures/xyz.jpg', type = 'image/jpeg')

 If the entry path is a folder, i.e. if its last character is "/", then the media type is automatically set to an empty value.
+However, this rule doesn't apply to the root folder, i.e. "/", whose type should be the MIME type of the document.

 Beware: adding or removing a manifest entry doesn't automatically add or remove the corresponding file in the container, and there is no automatic consistency